 #Travel140 Travel Tips

-Are you a member of these OTA reward programs, or others?
-We’d love to hear about your experiences and travel tips in the comments!
-We’ll re-post the best tips, so be sure to include your Twitter handle and a link to your blog, if you have one.
-Or click for more #Travel140!
+Do you have a travel hack to get seats together for your family?
+Please share in the comments, and we’ll re-post the best.
+(Be sure to include your Twitter handle and a link to your blog, if you have one!)
+Or click here for more #Travel140!